 - Karyokinesis/Nuclear Division

-How does interphase prepare cells for mitosis?
+How does interphase prepare cells for Mitosis?

 Interphase –

-- First growth period (G1-Phase):- The young daughter cell grows in size during this period.
-In this phase, those substances and enzymes (RNA and proteins) are synthesized which are necessary for DNA synthesis.
+- Â First growth period (G1-Phase):- The young daughter cell grows in size during this period.
+The substances and enzymes (RNA and proteins) necessary for DNA synthesis are synthesized in this phase.

-- Synthetic period (S- shape):- It is characterized by the replication of DNA but the new strands do not separate.
+- Synthetic period (S-shape):- The replication of DNA characterizes it, but the new strands do not separate.Â

-- Premitotic or second growth period (G2-Phase):- During this period the nucleus increases in size by synthesizing ribosomal RNA, messenger RNA, and nucleolar RNA.
+- Premitotic or second growth period (G2-Phase):- During this period, the nucleus increases in size by synthesizing ribosomal RNA, messenger RNA, and nucleolar RNA.

 What is Karyokinesis?